rudresh1/file_transfer/README.md

 ## INSTALLATION ##############

 Active your virtual environment where your project running
-#### Create a virtual environment named 'myenv' if not
+#### To Create a virtual environment named 'myenv'
 python -m venv myenv

 #### Activate the virtual environment